itineca/itineca/content/outreach/keenantalk2020/index.md

 ---
 title: Keenan Popular Science Lecture
 summary: Feb.
-13, 2020 &mdash; Public talk at St. Michael's Hospital to high school students about suicide prevention and how to have a conversation if you're concerned about someone
+13, 2020 &mdash; Public talk at St. Michael's Hospital to high school students about suicide prevention and how to have a conversation if you're concerned about someone.
 tags:
 - Public Lecture
 date: "2020-02-13T00:00:00Z"